-However, those integrated CRM interfaces must be enhanced to support using mobile agents.
-It is likely that a mobile agent could log in through the CTI OS agent desktop and then continue to use the integrated CRM agent interface as usual for call control and any further agent state
+Alternately, a mobile agent might be able to sign in through the CTI OS agent desktop.
+The agent could then continue to use the integrated CRM agent interface as usual for call control and any further agent state

 control.
-However, this capability would have to be verified for each CRM integrated offering.
+However, verify this capability for each CRM-integrated offering.

 Mobile agents can participate in outbound campaigns, but they must use nailed connection mode for all outbound dialing modes.

 The call flow for predictive or progressive dialing is as follows:

 Mobile agents log in using the local CTI port DN as their agent phone number.